-Our Shared Repository brings together research produced by cultural heritage organisations
+The Shared Research Repository brings together research produced by cultural heritage organisations

-The British Library's repository is part of the Shared Research Repository for cultural and heritage organisations, which features content from partner organisations making our research more discoverable collectively than we could achieve alone.
+The British Library's Research Repository is part of the Shared Research Repository for cultural and heritage organisations, featuring content from partner organisations, and making research more discoverable collectively than we could achieve alone.

-Current partners in the Shared Repository are the British Museum, Tate, National Museums Scotland, MOLA (Museum of London Archaeology) and Royal Botanic Gardens, Kew.
-Our separate repositories are:
+Current partners in the Shared Research Repository are the British Museum, National Museums Scotland, MOLA (Museum of London Archaeology) and Royal Botanic Gardens, Kew.
+The separate repositories are:

 - British Library research repository

 - MOLA research repository